bsamseth/Goldfish/README.md

 ## Road map

-The current plan for the project is to improve the strength, including, but not limited to:
+The current plan for the project is to improve the strength.
+The following is a non-exhaustive list of possibilities for future additions, including all features that have been added so far.
+The list is inspired in large part by [this writeup](http://www.frayn.net/beowulf/theory.html).

 - [X] Making the engine playable on [lichess.org](lichess.org)
 - [X] Complete refactoring of base types